craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Baator.md

 The second layer is composed of nearly all harshly chopped mountain, but it plays host to a large city of the same name.
 As far as most visitors are concerned, the city and the layer are one and the same.

 #### [[Minauros]], Third Layer of Hell
-The third layer is a endless toxic swamp consistenly berated by harsh winds, hail, and acid rain, dotted with minor pockets of civilization built of stone.
+The third layer is an endless toxic swamp consistently berated by harsh winds, hail, and acid rain, dotted with minor pockets of civilization built of stone.

 #### [[Phlegethos]], Fourth Layer of Hell
 A blazing desolation of fire and lava, the fourth layer is host to a place known as The Pit of Flame, a large pit of *hell-fire*, a flame of such strength it bypasses the strongest fire resistances - and one of the worst punishments available to those who break the Laws of Baator.